Keto Sugar Free Krispy Kreme Copycat Doughnuts. 1.3g carbs. Amazing!

 - melt butter, cool it a little, then whisk it into the egg mix.

-- the mixture will be quite dense and sticky - scoop it into your doughnut moulds using two teaspoons, so it is divided equally and evenly (I used two silicone moulds for a total of 8 doughnuts).
+- scoop the mixture into your doughnut moulds so it is divided equally and evenly (I used two silicone moulds for a total of 8 doughnuts).

 - bake for 18 mins, then turn off oven, open the door and leave them for another 5 mins, before taking them out.